bushed/NettyServer/README.md

 * `ant compile` -- To compile only.
 * `ant build.jar` -- To compile and create a jar-file.
 * `ant` or `ant run` -- compile, build jar and run the program with default settings.
-Notice that folder `/build` will be owerrited.
+Notice that folder `/build` will be overwritten.
 Edit default settings right in build.xml.
 Default settings for ant build project:
 * [Port = 3000] - See line `<property name="port" value="3000"/>`